-- Recommended word limit for written tasks: A: 500-800 words and T: 800-1200 words. - Recommended oral presentation length for A, T: 8-12 minutes and M:100 words min. - For a standard unit (1.0), students must complete a minimum of three assessment tasks.
-It is highly recommended that students complete 2 assessment items for responding.
+- Recommended oral presentation length for A, T: 8-12 minutes and M:100 words min. - For a standard unit (1.0), students must complete a minimum of three assessment tasks.
+It is highly recommended that students complete 2 assessment items for responding. - Students will be assessed on the degree to which they demonstrate: knowledge, appraisal and understanding of historical, cultural, technological and environmental contexts;

-- knowledge, appraisal and understanding of historical, cultural, technological and environmental contexts; - critical, analytical and research skills; - an ability to communicate ideas in written, oral and visual form; - understanding and application of design concepts; - production skills in photographic material; - application of photographic practice; - organisational and problem solving skills
+- · critical, analytical and research skills; - an ability to communicate ideas in written, oral and visual form; - understanding and application of design concepts; - production skills in photographic material; application of photographic practice; - organisational and problem-solving skills.